 Being able to maintain motivation and momentum is challenging when pursuing goals.
-Our natural preference is for things to be easier and for us to achieve our goals fast.
+Our preference is for things to be easier and to achieve our goals fast.

 However, is it better to achieve goals really easily or should they be challenging?

 The starting point is to know the purpose of setting goals.
 While the actual achievement a goal is a benefit, the real purpose of setting goals is for us to go beyond our comfort zone and challenge ourselves to grow.

-When we set goals that are challenging, it’s inevitable that we’ll face hurdles or obstacles, which can slow us down.
+When we set goals that are challenging, it’s inevitable we’ll face hurdles or obstacles, which can slow us down.
 This was the case for me when I was preparing for my TEDx presentation.

-To be able to speak on a TEDx stage, there are a number of iterations to go through before being deemed ready for the stage.
+To speak on a TEDx stage, there are a number of iterations to go through before being deemed ready for the stage.
 These include drafting an outline of your presentation that satisfies the TEDx guidelines, having an interview with a member of the selection committee, recording yourself presenting your talk, and finally doing a full dress rehearsal on stage.
 As the presentation has to be less than 18 minutes, I found myself really struggling to stay under the time limit.

 My previous presentations were longer than 30 minutes, and while trimming it down to 18 minutes may sound simple, I had to ensure the structure and flow of my presentation was of a high standard.
 It took me over three months before I was happy with my presentation.